artrugh/javascript_basis/README.md

 A compiler has the ability to optimized the code before run it.

+_Some js-engines implements a just-in-time compiler stead of an interpreter.
+For instance, V8 -Chrome js-engine- implements full-codegen.
+A simple and very fast compiler that produced simple and relatively slow machine code, which removed the need for an interpreter._

+If your want to learn more and deeper about how V8 works, visit [this link](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e)

 ###### Monitor role

-Js-engine has another character who cares about translation.
-The monitor.
+Js-engine has another character who cares about translation. **The monitor.**

 That monitor watches the code as it runs, and makes a note of how many times it is run and what types are used.